 Some of the seiners sported new paint jobs, even some awesome varnish work.
 Others hadn’t bothered.
 There was a lot of equipment tuning and net repair going on everywhere.

 Then the seiners began to pull out, a few boats at a time, traveling north along Tongass Narrows as they headed out to the fishing grounds.
-By this next morning only a handful of seiners remained at the dock.
+By the next morning only a handful of seiners remained at the dock.
 I wonder, when and where the king opening is scheduled?
-And will the few remaining boats head out to participate?
+And will the few remaining boats get organized and head out to participate?